 Hungry and somewhat tired, we found a quaint little family restaurant alongside a gas station.
 Over the lunch we went through the little booklet on Jasper and decided to visit the Whistlers to take a ride to the top by “tram” [ropeway] and to spend some time at the lakes Patricia and Pyramid.
 Our target was to leave Jasper latest by 4 P.M. so that we could be back to Banff before it was too dark.

 The journey by Sky Tram to the upper station at an altitude of 2277 metres was a great experience.
 The summit is just a few metres from the upper station, but the warning signboards – that stepping beyond the walkways is at one’s own risk – hold back the more inquisitive ones.
 Even though the sun was shining bright, it was bitterly cold up there and the wind was piercing through our layers of warm clothing.
 Far below the town of Jasper basked in the afternoon sun.
 Snow peaks far and near dazzling in the bright sun against a clear sky made a surreal landscape.

-We immediately pulled over to the shoulder and switched on the car’s hazard lights to warn others behind us.
-Soon there was a long line of cars st behind us.
+We immediately pulled over to the shoulder and switched on the car’s hazard lights to alert other vehicles that we have sighted some animals.
+Soon there was a long line of cars behind us.
 It was quite exciting to watch the bears.
-But I had to be satisfied with whatever shots were possible from that distance, since stepping out of the car would be dangerous, and was strictly forbidden.
+But I had to be satisfied with whatever shots were possible from that distance, since stepping out of the car would be dangerous, and was also strictly forbidden.

 After a long while the bears slowly moved deeper into the woods and we continued on our journey.

 As we reached the extremities of Banff, the sun was covering the snow peaks with molten gold and painting the sky into a shade of magenta that only nature’s pallete can produce.
-We were quite tired after nearly six hours’ drive, but were satisfied beyond any measure with a truly unforgettable trip.
+We were quite tired after a full day’s drive, but were satisfied beyond any measure with a truly unforgettable trip.